 A walk through the house, a little knowledge of the 19th century and an observing eye taught me so much about the living style of the middle class in France around this time.
 Separate bedrooms for a couple, separate toilettes and salles de bains.
 The interior and colour schemes made Monet’s art come alive for me in Giverny.

 The little blue room: This is the salon, where Monet spent his family time.
 It is decorated with Japanese woodblocks, a personal favourite of Monet’s, and an inspiration for many impressionist artists.
 The tables hold the painter’s memories trapped in tiny frames.
 The hues on the walls triggered the blues inside of me.

 The Studio: A few steps lead down to Monet’s first studio, where he worked until 1899.
 After this it became a sitting room.
 A few cane chairs are placed in the corner, along with the artist’s paintings hung in the “old fashioned” way, when hierarchy in art was still relevant.

 The artist’s room: La Chambre de Monet holds the very bed he died in.
 A few of his artworks decorate the room, including the sketch of Paris Street; Rainy Day.
 A creamy bed frame, white sheets, and huge green windows make up the entire room.
 There isn’t much to it and there doesn’t need to be, what is important is the view overlooking the gardens.
 Monet put his heart and soul into creating them and made his most famous artworks a recreation of them on canvas.

-Having finished high school in France with a key interest in History of Art and English Literature, Muzna Hatmi is on a gap year in Paris with a love for writing, admiring art and learning French.
-She travels around France and Europe taking many pictures along the way.
-You can follow her adventures on Instagram @muznahatmi
+Having finished high school in France with a key interest in History of Art and English Literature, Muzna Hatmi took a gap year in Paris taking many pictures along the way.